tcr/node-polyglotbot/README.md

 # polyglotbot

-A quick and dirty Node.js module to translate strings into other languages.
+A quick and dirty Node.js module to pronounce and translate strings into other languages.
 To translate text in production, use something that violates fewer terms of service ;)

 ## Usage